 15. Design Around a Fireplace

-A fireplace naturally becomes your roomโs focal point.
+A fireplace naturally becomes your room focal point.
 Arrange seating to face it or create an L-shape that acknowledges both the fireplace and TV if needed.
-Keep the mantel styling simpleโone large piece of art or mirror above, and a few carefully chosen objects on the mantel itself.
-Letโs be honest, an actual fire makes any living room instantly cozier.
-Even gas or electric fireplaces create that same warm atmosphere.
+Keep the mantel styling simple — one large piece of art or mirror above and a few carefully chosen objects on the mantel itself.
+Even gas or electric fireplaces create that same warm cozy atmosphere that makes any living room feel instantly inviting.

 16. Add Pattern with Throw Pillows

 Throw pillows are the easiest way to add color and pattern without commitment.
-Mix three patterns in coordinating colors: one large-scale print, one geometric, and one solid or subtle texture.
-Vary the sizesโbigger pillows in back, smaller in front.
-Start with 4-6 pillows on a standard sofa.
+These velvet throw pillows add luxurious texture and depth that flat fabrics cannot match.
+Mix three patterns in coordinating colors — one large-scale print one geometric and one solid or subtle texture.
+Vary the sizes — bigger pillows in back smaller in front.
 Change them seasonally to refresh your whole room.
-This is decorating on easy mode and it works every time.

 18. Design with Monochrome